jhund/filterrific/pages/active_record_scope_patterns.md

 layout: default
 ---

-{% include project_navigation.html %}

 ActiveRecord scope patterns
 ===========================

+{% include project_navigation.html %}

 Filterrific makes heavy use of ActiveRecord scopes.
-This page provides some patterns for common scoping applications:
+This page provides resources to help you write awesome scopes for powerful filtering.

-* belongs_to associations
-* has_many associations
-* exists
-* search
-* sort
-* ranges
-* tristate

-belongs_to associations
+Please refer to the [example application](/pages/example_application.html) to better understand the patterns below.

+Common scoping patterns
 -----------------------

+* Selected values for belongs_to association
+* Selected values for has_many association
+* Exists: has_many association
+* Not exists: has_many association
+* Exists: many-to-many association
+* Not exists: many-to-many association
+* Searching
+* Sorting
+* Ranges
+* Scopes vs. Class methods

+### Selected values for belongs_to association

 Naming convention: `with_[foreign_key]`